-Source: Authors’ own analysis of the European Social Survey Round 11 and Eurobarometer Flash Survey 2025
+Source: Authors’ own analysis of the European Social Survey Round 11 and Eurobarometer Flash Survey 2025.

 It is important to note that the Eurobarometer did not include any question on general support for redistribution, so it is not possible to test if this relationship exists at the individual level.
-The fact that these averages are drawn from different surveys, each with r specific methodologies and administered in two different time periods, cumulative measurement errors may arise.
-Therefore the results should be interpreted with caution..
-However, other studies conducted in Europe suggest there is a positive association at the individual level that is moderated by political attitudes and socio-economic status (; ; ).
+The fact that these averages are drawn from different surveys, each with specific methodologies and administered in two different time periods, cumulative measurement errors may arise.
+Therefore the results should be interpreted with caution.
+However, other studies conducted in Europe suggest there is a positive association at the individual level that is moderated by political attitudes and socio-economic status (Naumann, 2018; Jacques, 2023; Witko and Moldogaziev, 2025).

-Comparing ESS data on support for specific welfare policies and government policies, Rosset, Poltier, and Pontusson (2025) found mixed evidence for policy responsiveness.
+Comparing ESS data on support for specific welfare policies and government policies, Rosset, Poltier and Pontusson (2025) found mixed evidence for policy responsiveness.
 Although tax policies in several countries have moved in the same direction of the increasingly progressive attitudes to welfare, unemployment policy has not had the same trajectory.

 CHAPTER 4